 Our team includes authors of many textbooks, learning aids, web pages, course books and other works, lectures, papers, and presentations.
 We also liaise closely with methodologists at such institutions as the International Association of Teachers of English as a Foreign Language (IATEFL) Poland, the International Association of Teachers of English as a Foreign Language UK.

-French, German, Russian and Latin Section
+French, German Russian and Latin Language Team

 We teach French at three different levels: A1, A2, and B1.
 Each group of students follows an original, tailor-made curriculum based on guidelines established by the Council of Europe and the latest methodological standards.